ariekas/koda-b4-backend/README.md

 - [License](#license)

 ## Overview
 This is a production-grade RESTful API service built with Go (Golang) using the Gin web framework.
-The service provides [brief description of main functionality] and is designed with scalability, maintainability, and performance in mind.
+The service provides a complete backend system for a Coffee Shop application, including user authentication, product management, shopping cart operations, order processing, payment methods, ratings, and transaction history.
+It is designed with scalability, maintainability, and high performance in mind, serving as the core API layer that connects the frontend clients with the database.

 ## Tech Stack